falcosan/mcp/README.md

 - **Description**: Perform multiple searches in one request.
 - **Parameters**:
-  - `searches` (string, required): JSON array of search queries, each with indexUid and q fields.
+  - `queries` (string, required): JSON array of search queries, each containing the same parameters as the `search` tool.

 #### global-search